Moremar/IT_tutorials/Docker/README.md

 docker pull <IMAGE_NAME>                       // download an image from Docker Hub docker build .                                 // create an image from a Dockerfile
                                                // -t name[:tag]  to assign a name and optionally a tag to the image
+                                               // -f <DOCKERFILE_PATH> to specify a custom Dockerfile
+                                               // --target <STAGE_NAME> build up to the specified stage (for multi-stage Dockerfile)

 docker rmi <IMAGE_ID>                          // delete an image docker image prune                             // remove all unused images